yiskw713/pytorch_template/README.md

 * scikit-learn
 * wandb
 * pre-commit (for pre-commit formatting, type check and testing)
-* lizard (for pre-commit check of cyclomatic complexity)

 Please run `pip install -r requirements.txt` to install the necessary packages.